 If it’s not costing you money, it’s probably taking your time, and time is money.

 Due to the sheer amount of people using social media, it makes it particularly effective for brand awareness.
+Brand awareness is basically how well, or how many people know about you or your business.

-Increased Leads & Conversions
+Increased Leads and Conversions

 Stronger Community Engagement